Mauryne Brent

-Mauryne Eleanor Taylor Brent (born Mauryne Eleanor Taylor; November 14, 1921 – August 3, 2013) was a model, singer, poet, and actress.
+Mauryne Eleanor Taylor Brent (born Mauryne Eleanor Taylor; November 14, 1921 – August 3, 2013) was an American actress and poet.
 She starred opposite Mantan Moreland in the film Come On, Cowboy!.
-She was on the cover of Jet magazine on January 26, 1956.
+For her poetry, she was on the cover of Jet magazine on January 26, 1956.
 Jazz pianist Billy Taylor was her cousin and her half-sister Shirlee Taylor Haizlip included her in memoir The Sweeter the Juice; A Family Memoir.
-She wrote poetry.
-Her memoir, The Heart Speaks was published in 1976.
+Her memoir, The Heart Speaks, was published in 1976.

-Her father Julian Augustus Taylor was an evangelist preacher and an NAACP organizer.
+Her father, Julian Augustus Taylor, was an evangelist preacher and an NAACP organizer.
 Her husband Leland Simmons Brent died November 8, 1943.
 She had three children.

 She copyrighted a song she wrote the words to in 1964.
-It was one of at least three songs she wrote with music by Officus Delimus (O. D.) Jamison (January 16, 1929 – May 23, 2010).
+It was one of at least three songs she wrote with music by Officus Delimus Jamison.